ArcGIS Blog

 Expanded Income Categories

-New income intervals are displayed as white boxes, while summary intervals are shown in blue boxes.
-Summary intervals are consistent with the previous year’s income data estimates.
-New intervals are nested within the original intervals, enabling backwards compatibility and comparisons.
-Summary intervals are made available to allow users ample time to transition to the expanded income categories.
+The summary intervals are consistent with the previous year’s income estimates.
+These intervals are available to allow users ample time to transition to the new, expanded income categories.

 Mapping extended income data ranges